anpefi/anpefi.source/content/publication/2002.proc.APF/index.md

 +++
-title = "Inferences on the nature of genetic variation for viability from artificial selection and inbreeding in Drosophila." date = "2002-08-19"
+title = "Inferences on the nature of genetic variation for viability from artificial selection and inbreeding in *Drosophila*." date = "2002-08-19"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.